 The Basics of Interlisp

-Some very basics – enough to get you to find the Medley User’s Guide of ~30 years ago.
+A few basics – enough to get you started from the Medley User’s Guide of ~30 years ago.

 Interlisp is a dialect of Lisp and as such, it is based on the familiar syntax of left-parenthesis, function name, arguments, and right-parenthesis.
 Besides many of the functions having different names and arguments compared to Common Lisp, Interlisp has many other, more fundamental, differences from Common Lisp.
 While this section will not go into any of the functional differences between Interlisp and Common Lisp, it will attempt to detail the more fundamental differences between the two.
 The reference manual may be used for a detailed description of the Interlisp functions.

 Interlisp uses mixed case.
 That is, upper-case letters and lower-case